 • 10 ounce can cream of mushroom

-• 1-2 cups french fried onions , more as desired
+• 1 ½ cups french fried onions , divided (more if desired)

 • ½ cup grated cheddar cheese , more if desired